-Any person may report conduct prohibited by this policy to the Equal Opportunity and Diversity Officer or to the Lead Title IX Coordinator.
-A complaint about the Equal Opportunity and Diversity Officer may be made to the Chief Human Resources Officer.
+Any person may report conduct prohibited by this policy to the Director of Equal Opportunity or to the Title IX Coordinator.
+A complaint about the Director of Equal Opportunity may be made to the Chief Human Resources Officer.

 II.
 Statement of Non-Discrimination